superwow/cms/README.md

 # Warcry-CMS
 # ![logo](http://media.duloclan.com/header-warcry-recruit.png)

-This CMS Version is a very Buggy Version, we will fix it !
+This is a defective version, it is being repaired.

+Use it on your own risk !